github/docs/content/admin/github-actions/enabling-github-actions-for-github-enterprise-server/getting-started-with-github-actions-for-github-enterprise-server.md

 ## Reserved Names

-When you enable GitHub Actions, there are two orgs created: `github` and `actions`.
-If your enterprise already uses these names, we fall back to alternatives.
-The `actions` org will fall back to `github-actions`, then `github-actions-org`.
-The `github` org will fall back to `github-org`, then `github-github-org`.
+When you enable {% data variables.product.prodname_actions %} for your enterprise, two organizations are created: `github` and `actions`.
+If your enterprise already uses the `github` organization name, `github-org` (or `github-github-org` if `github-org` is also in use) will be used instead.
+If your enterprise already uses the `actions` organization name, `github-actions` (or `github-actions-org` if `github-actions` is also in use) will be used instead.
 Once actions is enabled, you won't be able to use these names anymore.